(All fields required)

 Sadayappan S, Gulick J, Martin L, Osinska H, Barefield D, Cuello F, Avkiran M, Lasko V, Lorenz J, Maillet M, Martin J, Heller-Brown J, Bers D, Molkentin J, James J, Robbins J. A critical function for Ser-282 in cardiac myosin binding protein-C phosphorylation and cardiac function.
 Circ Res.
 2011; 109(2):141-50.

-James J, Kinnett K, Ittenbach R, Wang Y, Benson D and Cripe L. Electrocardiographic abnormalities in very young Duchenne muscular dystrophy patients precede the onset of cardiac dysfunction.
+James J, Kinnett K, Ittenbach R, Wang Y, Benson D, Cripe L. Electrocardiographic abnormalities in very young Duchenne muscular dystrophy patients precede the onset of cardiac dysfunction.
 Neuromuscul Disord.
 2011; 21(7):462-7.

 Combs M, Braitsch C, Lange A, James J, Yutzey K. NFATc1 promotes epicardium-derived cell (EPDC) invasion into myocardium.
 Development.
 2011; 138(9):1747-57.